The future of Liability in Software:

 Frankly, it is not a matter of will it happen, but when?
-What is the likelihood that in the next 5 years there will be successful suits brought against software firms?
+What is the likelihood that in the next five years there will be successful suits brought against software firms?
 Should we make a bet?

 Software development is an odd industry.
 We leave an incredible electronic trail of searchable data for everything that we do.
 We track defects, check-ins, test reports, audit trails, and logs.
-And then we backup all of them.
+And then we back up all of them.
 Quite often these records last forever.
 Or at least as long, if not longer than the company that created the record.

-Even when we change from one source control system to another we try to make sure that we keep a detailed record intact just in case we want to go back in time.
+Even when we change from one source control system to another, we try to make sure that we keep a detailed record intact just in case we want to go back in time.

-This level of record keeping is amazing.
+This level of record keeping is impressive.
 The safety it provides and the associated forensic capabilities can be incredibly useful.
 So what is the catch?
 There is a potential for this unofficial policy of infinite data retention to backfire.